 TEST: Represents starting the test

-B: Regarding the Whatsminer hash board test, we use the M32 as an example:
+(2) How to test the Whatsminer hash board using the PicoBT tester?
+We'll use the M32 hash board as an example:

 This is a schematic diagram of the test results: